Removal from the Halifax Loans and other lender panels: Why they do it and how to get reinstated

 • Your practice no longer meets the criteria to remain on the Halifax Loans conveyancing panel

-• Recurring delays in post completion requirements set by Halifax Loans
+• Persistent non-compliance with post completion requirements on behalf of Halifax Loans

-• How long does the application process take when applying to revert back onto the Halifax Loans conveyancing panel?
+• Please can you set out the application process to revert back onto the Halifax Loans conveyancing panel?

-• What happens if our Halifax Loans panel reinstatement application is rejected and the client of the firm has a mortgage application with the Halifax Loans?
+• What will happen if our Halifax Loans panel reinstatement application is refused and the client of the firm has a mortgage application with the Halifax Loans?

 Top Tip: The best way to avoid the hassle of seeking Halifax Loans panel reinstatement is to ensure that your firm is not removed off of the Halifax Loans conveyancing panel in the first place.